anstropleuton/ignite/README.md

 ```

 In this example,
-- Everything after `#` is a comment and will be preserved in the generated C code.
+- Everything after `#` is a comment and will be preserved in the generated C++ code.
     - You can use another `#` to end comment before the newline.
     - Use a backslash (`\`) before `#` to not end the comment before the newline.
 - `include` is a module inclusion.
 It searches the availability of the modules in the current directory, include path of your system and installation path for libraries.